 Located in the middle of the North Island, the Whakapapa Ski area has a whopping 25 black and diamond runs which are perfect for those wanting to really push themselves on the slopes.
 Contrasting with this is Happy Valley which offers everything a learner could want with 30 groomed trails which are perfect once you have mastered the basics.

-Whakapapa also has plenty of eateries in the form of hangouts and bistros as well as the Knoll Ridge Café, the highest café in New Zealand with breath-taking views of Tongariro National Park.
+Whakapapa also has plenty of eateries in the form of hangouts and bistros as well as the Giant Café, the highest café in New Zealand with breath-taking views of Tongariro National Park.
 It’s the perfect way to finish a great day out on the slopes.

 Craigieburn – Canterbury